Gordon House (Silverton, Oregon): 2010s to present

 The Gordon House Conservancy continued to restore the house, and it was raising funds to renovate the entryway by 2010; the house's incandescent lights were replaced the same year.
 After the house's boiler stopped working, a new heating system powered by treated wastewater was installed in 2011, reducing the house's monthly heating costs from $500 to $8.
 The same year, an Angel of Hope statue was installed outside the Gordon House.
 In advance of the house's 50th anniversary, the Gordon House Conservancy also started raising funds for $300,000 capital campaign for a wider-ranging restoration of the house.
 The conservancy had raised $200,000 by 2013, including a $60,000 matching funds grant from the M. J. Murdock Charitable Trust and $5,000 from the Safeway Foundation for an education center.
 At that point, the capital campaign had increased to $400,000.
 Parts of the house were deteriorating; for example, one of the cantilevered balconies had to be propped up using a wooden beam.

 To attract visitors, the conservancy began giving pre-recorded tours of the house's exterior in 2012, as many visitors were unable or unwilling to attend the interior tours.
 During the 2010s, Roger Hall, a curator at the Hallie Ford Museum of Art, reacquired some of the art that Evelyn Gordon had owned.
 The conservancy had a $100,000 annual budget by 2015, with three full-time staffers.
 It had accommodated over 100,000 visitors by then, with 6,000 annual visitors touring the interior on average.
 To raise additional money, in 2018, the conservancy began allowing members to stay in the house overnight.
 The Oregon Cultural Trust gave the Gordon House Conservancy a $17,500 grant to renovate the house's facade in 2024, and the conservancy raised $20,900 in matching funds.
 The same year, a landscaping project around the house was completed, including new retaining walls, drainage, and a pathway, and both the interior and facade were repainted.
+In 2026, the Gordon House Conservancy began raising funds to restore the toilets.